sphere-engine/python-client/README.md

 pip install sphere-engine
 ```

-To use the bindings, import the pacakge:
+To use the bindings, import the package:

 ```python
 import sphere_engine